Unlocking Success: Mastering AI Prompting for RFPs in 2025

 Tailoring Proposals to Client Needs: The Contextual Prompting Framework

-The 4-layer context injection method:
+The multi-layer context injection method:

 1. Client intelligence layer: Industry, size, tech stack, known pain points